RedHatInsights/turnpike/docs/index.md

 If a route has a key `auth`, then it will require authentication.
 The `auth` key's value should be a set of key/value pairs representing supported authentication schemes and corresponding authorization rules.
-At this time, the only supported authentication scheme is `saml`.
+At this time, the only supported authentication schemes are `saml`, `x509`.

 The value associated with `saml` should be a Python expression that evaluates to `True` or `False`.
 The only variable in the expression is a dictionary `user` which contains the SAML assertion for the requesting user.
 If the assertion had multiple `AttributeValue`s for a single `Attribute`, then those values are represented as a list of values.

 So for example, if you wanted to limit access to a route to users who had the role `admin`, `auditor`, or `manager`, your Python expression could be: